onflow/flow-101-quest/README.md

 flow transactions send ./leave-message.cdc 0x5593df7d286bcdb8 fun --signer=hero --network=testnet
 ```

 > NOTE: if you cloned the repo, the file `./leave-message.cdc` is located in `./cadence/transactions/`.
-Update the path in the command above accordingly, or navigate to that folder by typing `cd cadence/transactions`.
+Based on where you are in the directory, update the path in the command above accordingly, or navigate to that folder by typing `cd cadence/transactions`.

 #### 4. Read Messages from Yearbook